abisekrk/Kural/README.md

 # Kural
-A Sign Language to Speech converter
+A Sign Language to Speech converter.